oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-operators/using-helm.md

 ### Introduction

-The operator requires Helm for its installation and tuning, and this chapter is a reference guide for useful Helm commands and operator configuration values.
+The operator requires Helm for its installation and tuning, and this document is a reference guide for useful Helm commands and operator configuration values.

-This chapter assumes that the operator has been installed using an operator Helm chart.
+This document assumes that the operator has been installed using an operator Helm chart.
 An operator Helm chart can be obtained from the GitHub chart repository or can be found in the operator source.
 For information about operator Helm chart access, installation, and upgrade, see [Installation and upgrade]({{< relref "/userguide/managing-operators/installation.md" >}}).